Lessons learned from 17,000 user interviews

 April 17, 2025

-The title's a bit of a misnomer.
-I didn't conduct 17,000 user interviews myself, but I built a user interview tool that did - Resubscribe.ai.
+The title's a bit misleading.
+I didn't conduct 17,000 user interviews myself, but I built an AI user interview tool that did - Resubscribe.ai.

-Even though we shut it down, I wanted to share a bit about my experience and learnings from Resubscribe.
+Even though we pulled the plug, I wanted to share a bit about my experience and learnings from Resubscribe.

 The product